 This week PAN/I caught up with Luiz Rampelotto the photographer/owner of New York based editorial photo agency EuropaNewswire.

 We messaged a few times chatting about the photo industry and his decision to drop his distribution network and supply images directly to the media.
-This is a growing trend we are hearing from more and more editorial photo agency owners so I am starting to investigate a ‘solution’.
+This, alongside diminishing editorial image prices, is a growing concern I hear from editorial photo agency owners and freelance editorial photographers all the time now …

 • PAN Note: EuropaNewswire, an independent New York–based editorial photo agency established in 2004, specializing in coverage of the United Nations, political events, and major cultural and entertainment assignments in New York City.
 Recent coverage includes United Nations briefings, New York City political events, red carpet premieres, and major public gatherings.